ansys/pymapdl/doc/source/user_guide/hpc/pymapdl.rst

 with increased resources.
-PyMAPDL automatically sets these MAPDL instances to read the scheduler job configuration (machines, number of cpus, memory, etc) which allows MAPDL to use all the resources allocated to that job.
+PyMAPDL automatically sets these MAPDL instances to read the scheduler job configuration (machines, number of CPUs, memory, etc) which allows MAPDL to use all the resources allocated to that job.
 For more information see :ref:`ref_tight_integration_hpc`.